aishanawaz6/Restaurant-Menu-Scraper/README.md

 ## Introduction

 Welcome to the **Restaurant Menu Scraper** project!
-This script has been carefully crafted to revolutionize the way you extract menu data.
+This script has been carefully crafted to ease the way you extract menu data.
 Whether you're a restaurant owner, a data analyst, or a researcher, this tool is designed to make menu data extraction effortless and efficient.

 Website Scrapped From: [Demo Azul Mexicanos Summerville](https://demoazulmexicanosummerville.onlineordersnow.com/MenuDisplay)